 Most residents of a city or township tend to, even prefer to, ignore the usually government-run maintenance function that handles the processing of wastewater and raw sewage generated by the municipality.
-We decided to end this ignorance and jump, figuratively speaking, into Mill Valley's sewer system, following wastewater after it leaves the homes and businesses of Mill Valley and the surrounding area.
+This article will describe Mill Valley's sewer system, following wastewater after it leaves the homes and businesses of Mill Valley and the surrounding area.

 Built in 1954, the wastewater treatment facility is not situated in a deserted part of town, hidden away from Mill Valley residents.
 Those who frequent Mill Valley's Bayfront Park and multi-use path - bicyclists, skaters, bird watchers, strollers, soccer players, dogs and birds - probably know the wastewater treatment buildings at the Sycamore Avenue entrance to the park.
 In fact, those who arrive there by car might park within a few feet of its entrance.
 The treatment facility takes in all the wastewater produced not only in the City of Mill Valley, but also the neighboring unincorporated communities.